How are speed limits set?

 What is a local street/built-up area?

-A local street is one that has access to private property and/or limited neighbourhood movement.
+A local street has access to private property and/or limited neighbourhood movement.
 Some industrial and commercial areas also have local streets.

 Roads that carry traffic through suburbs and across towns are called traffic carrying roads and have a speed limit of 60km/h or higher.
 The speed limit on these streets will be clearly signed.